 Take Dave for example.
 He’s been working in his current role for 3 years and began earning $85,000 per year.
 On average, he accrues and rolls 6 days of unused PTO each year.
 Initially each day was valued at $327.
 Over time, he received an average annual pay increase of 6%.
 Now that Dave has handed in his notice, his company needs to payout his unused PTO according to the current wage rather than his original wage.
 So, while Dave was only earning $327 per day when he accrued some of his days, his employer now has to pay him out at $389, which amounts to a whopping $7,009 having been accrued over a 3 year period.

-When companies have to either downsize or let go of people to become more efficient, employers are often faced with expensive, cash-intensive employee payouts.
+When companies have to either downsize or let go of people, such as frontline workers, to become more efficient, employers are often faced with expensive, cash-intensive employee payouts.
 Often-time, the compounding impact of wage inflation over time exacerbates the problem.

 How Sorbet Provides a Win-Win Wage Inflation Solution for Both Employer and Employee

 For CFOs, the objective is to remove PTO liabilities from the balance sheet.
 This can be achieved if PTO can be turned from an unpredictable liability into a predictable payment.
 This ensures greater control and predictability of cash flow which allows CFOs to forecast finances more accurately.
 Reducing PTO liabilities can help to ease financial pressure and frees up money to be invested elsewhere in the company.
 It’s a smarter way of keeping an eye on costs and keeping the wheels turning.